vaupunkt/Onleihe-Checker/README.md

 2. Go to Application → Local Storage
 3. Clear `selectedOnleiheLibraryURL` and `selectedOnleiheLibraryName`

-## 🌍 Supported Countries
+## 🌍 Supported Libraries

-The scraper automatically categorizes libraries by country:
+### Web Scraper Coverage
+The scraper currently extracts libraries from the German section of the Onleihe help pages:
+- 🇩🇪 **Deutschland (Germany)** - All German libraries and regional networks

+### Chrome Extension Support
+The extension supports libraries from multiple countries through its pre-built database:
 - 🇩🇪 Deutschland (Germany)

+Other libraries will be added soon:
 - 🇦🇹 Österreich (Austria)
 - 🇨🇭 Schweiz (Switzerland)
 - 🇧🇪 Belgien (Belgium)